Goodluck Estomih Laizer

 YEP period 2016 - 2018, batch 8

-I am a project officer at Rain Foundation working in a project called Igunga Eco-village in Tabora, Tanzania.
-In the project I am a representative of 3R consortium formed by four organizations namely Rain foundation, Aqua for All, Metameta and Acacia Water, ensuring all activities are implemented as planned and monitoring of the pilot interventions in the project villages, I am a liaison for all partners in the project regarding 3R interventions (3R = Recharge + Retetion+Reuse).
-As 3R YEP I am mapping and documenting all existing water resources (water points, ponds, wells etc.), irrigation scheme in the project area.
+I was a project officer at Rain Foundation working in a project called Igunga Eco-village in Tabora, Tanzania.
+In the project I was a representative of 3R consortium formed by four organisations namely Rain foundation, Aqua for All, Metameta and Acacia Water, ensuring all activities are implemented as planned and monitoring of the pilot interventions in the project villages, I was a liaison for all partners in the project regarding 3R interventions (3R = Recharge + Retetion+Reuse).
+As 3R YEP I was mapping and documenting all existing water resources (water points, ponds, wells etc.), irrigation scheme in the project area.
 Supporting the Village Development Council, produce village land use maps, support each village Development Council, develop Land use plans and enact village NRM by-laws.
 Conducting Water, Sanitation and Hygiene surveys and analyses.
 Logistical support to SHIPO Company in implementation of then 3R technologies i.e. Groundwater recharge, Rainwater Harvesting Technologies, Well drilling, WASH technologies demonstrations in villages.

 Water resources management, environmental management, geographic information systems and remote sensing technologies, team working skills, irrigation water engineering skills, designing of irrigation structures, land survey, AutoCAD 3D civil.